 The coaching leader works closely with their team members, helping them to identify their strengths and weaknesses and providing them with opportunities for growth and development.
 The leader also sets clear expectations and provides regular feedback on performance, helping employees to improve and reach their full potential.
+360 degree performance feedback is recommended, since it gives the employee a feeling of empowerment.
 This style of leadership encourages employees to take ownership of their work and to strive for continuous improvement.
 As leaders with a coaching style prefer working very closely together with their team, they may struggle when switching to a remote setting.
 Read more in our article on remote teams management.

 One example of a famous person with a coaching leadership style is Bill Campbell, who was a renowned Silicon Valley executive and mentor to many successful tech CEOs, including Steve Jobs, Larry Page, and Jeff Bezos.